 What do you review here on page-in-training?

 I generally review children’s or young adult fiction here on my blog.
 Unless otherwise stated, books I review are from libraries or from purchases I have made.
-Any books received as review copies, such as from GoodReads first reads program, will be labeled as such.
+Any books received as review copies will be labeled as such.
 I do not review everything I read.